whelks-chance/ckan_install/README.md

 ### CKAN "No section: 'formatters'" error

 The development.ini or production.ini file is probably missing, or in the wrong place.
 Check it is in the same directory as the ckan.wsgi file.

+### ERROR [ckan.lib.search.common] Solr responded with an error (HTTP 404)

+You may need to manually create the core (see above) and check the production.ini file to ensure the solr_url is correct.

 ### Which solr version is the latest?